Schedule Your Diagnostic Consultation

 The Bottom Line

 All of the above wraps back up into product/market fit.
-We absolutely need to know who it is we are trying to attract, what price points they will purchase our products and services at, and the quantities and durations that make the most sense.
+We need to know who we are trying to attract, what price points they will purchase our products and services at, and the quantities and durations that make the most sense.
 Without having a handle on these basic metrics, everything else will suffer.
 Product/market fit has to come first.

 Does your company have product/market fit?
 Let us know in the comments below.